-Any inaccessible or uninspected areas must be presumed to contain asbestos, unless there is strong evidence to suggest otherwise.
+Any area not accessed or inspected must be presumed to contain asbestos, unless there is strong evidence that it does not.
 Caveats and limitations in this report must be referred to.

 The highest level of risk at the property is: